Krunklehorn/io-scene-gzrs2/README.md

 ### Known Issues

 * FALLING THROUGH FLOOR: You must ensure collision meshes are completely sealed!
-  * Collision geometry should form a closed surface with no overlaps or holes
+  * Collision geometry should form a closed surface with no overlaps, holes or concave polygons.
-  * Collision geometry should should appear red when viewed from out of bounds through the 'Face Orientation' overlay
+  * Collision geometry should should appear red when viewed from out of bounds through the 'Face Orientation' overlay.
-  * Future updates *may* address this with leak detection, orientation checks and/or CSG union pre-processing
+  * Future updates *may* address this with leak detection, orientation checks and/or CSG union pre-processing.
-* PROPS WON'T SHOW UP: Prop (.elu) file names are written to .rs.xml under 'OBJECTLIST' however, the props themselves must be exported manually using a selection filter
+* PROPS WON'T SHOW UP: Props (.elu) have a "Filename" property which the exporter writes to .rs.xml under 'OBJECTLIST'.
+  * The props themselves must be exported through the .elu exporter by setting the filter mode to "Selected".
-* RE-EXPORT IS UNTESTED: Don't expect it to work without some effort, most vanilla maps require touch ups
+* RE-EXPORT IS UNTESTED: Don't expect it to work without some effort, most vanilla maps require touch ups.
+* CRITICAL ERROR: You probably have a concave polygon somewhere.
+Try running Cleanup->Split Concave Faces or turn on the Mesh Analyzer and set it to "Degenerate".

 ## Your First Map